Menardsgroup/heliumballoon/Pi_Camera/README.md

 Update:

 We changed it to the python3 script.
+Sleep(time_interval) needs to be modified before the launch.